Cwantic/Documentation/Roadmap.md

 # Roadmap

->Cwantic has a very ambitious roadmap in order to deliver qualified professional solutions, written in the state of the art, using the latest computer technologies and open to Python developers.
+>CWANTIC has a very ambitious roadmap in order to deliver qualified professional solutions, written in the state of the art, using the latest computer technologies and open to Python developers.

 ---
 ## MetaPiping 2023.2 (Current release)